 The following Table 2 shows measurable test outcomes A, B, and C of group I of table 1 for surface roughness, showing that the circular interpolation algorithm can obviously improve the movement accuracy of a heavy-duty CNC floor-type instrument by reconstructing CNC programs.
 In this system, the circular algorithm for interpolation, reconstruction of the CNC program, simulation of the tool path, etc. can be carried out.

-Table2.
-Statistical results of surface roughness (RMS) for GroupI the multiple methods have not been raised.
+Table 2.
+Statistical results of surface roughness (RMS) for Group I